tudorvalentine/blur-view/README.md

 2. Rebuild the app (Cmd+R)
 3. If you still see errors, try: `npx react-native start --reset-cache`

+### ⚠️ Compatibility with @react-native-community/blur

+This package uses a unique class name (`VariableBlurViewPackage`) to avoid conflicts with `@react-native-community/blur` or other blur libraries.
+You can safely install both packages in the same project without naming conflicts.

 ## Usage

 Use `VariableBlurView` to create gradient blur: